Rick-cmy/Stockholm-Hangout-Recommender/README.md

 ---

 ## 3. Machine Learning Approach

-We train a **supervised scoring model** that learns a continuous score from event metadata and time-related features.
+We formulate the task as a **supervised scoring and ranking problem**.
+The model learns a continuous score from event metadata and time-related features, which is later used to rank upcoming events.

-- Model: **Ridge Regression**
+- **Model:** Ridge Regression
-- Learning objective: Learn a scoring function
+- **Objective:** Learn a scoring function that maps event features to a real-valued hangout score
-  \[
-  f(\text{event features}) \rightarrow \text{hangout score}
-  \]
-- The output score is used to rank events, and the top-ranked events are recommended.
+- **Usage:** Events are ranked by the predicted score, and the top-ranked events are recommended to users

-Although the target score is a proxy (constructed from time-related preferences), the model **learns feature weights from real data**, fulfilling the ML requirement of the course.
+A regression-based scoring approach is chosen instead of binary classification because real-world event data is highly imbalanced, with most upcoming events marked as "on sale".
+By learning a continuous scoring function, the model captures relative preferences between events and produces meaningful rankings under realistic data constraints.

 ---